javainfotech/hellobootstrap/CONNECT.md

-we are design the page
+we are design the page using bootstrap.